named-data/NDN-CCL-API/name.rst

 Name.append Method (copy byte array)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Append a new component, copying from byte array.
+Append a new component, copying from the byte array.

 :[C++]: